Sunday, 6 April 2025

 The day after its first screening (03/12/24) The Daily Mail reported, "Row breaks out over Princes in the Tower murder evidence as Richard III's defenders pour cold water on new 'smoking gun' document.”4

-The newspaper states “Philippa Langley, the amateur-turned-professional historian who played a key role in the discovery of Richard III's remains beneath a Leicester car park in 2012 claimed the evidence is 'conjecture at best'.”
+The newspaper states “Philippa Langley, the amateur-turned-professional historian who played a key role in the discovery of Richard III's remains beneath a Leicester car park in 2012 claimed the evidence is 'conjecture at best'.

 The Richard III Society, which says it works to 'secure a more balanced assessment of the king', issued a five-point rebuttal of the findings.
-Richard III Society 'Statement On The Chain' arguing that the discovery of a reference to Edward V’s chain that Thornton claims supports the theory that the Princes in the Tower were murdered 'cannot be deemed as evidence but conjecture'.5
+Richard III Society 'Statement On The Chain' arguing that the discovery of a reference to Edward V’s chain that Thornton claims supports the theory that the Princes in the Tower were murdered 'cannot be deemed as evidence but conjecture'.

 Ms Langley, a staunch defender of the maligned king Richard III, said, “When Sir William Stanley was executed in 1495 a gold chain was found amongst his belongings.
 This is said to have been his chain as Steward of Edward V (when Prince of Wales).
-No one has ever suggested that Sir William Stanley murdered Edward V because he kept his gold chain.”
+No one has ever suggested that Sir William Stanley murdered Edward V because he kept his gold chain.

 She added, “Historians have to be very careful about what they present as ‘evidence’”.6

-In 2023 Ms Langley revealed the discovery of documents that she claims suggested both of the Princes, Edward and Richard, the sons of Edward IV, survived their imprisonment in the Tower of London and went on to assume the identities of two usurpers who challenged Henry VII for the crown.
+In 2023 Ms Langley revealed the discovery of documents that she claims proved both of the Princes, Edward and Richard, the sons of Edward IV, survived their imprisonment in the Tower of London and went on to assume the identities of two usurpers who challenged Henry VII for the crown.
 It follows that if the Princes survived the Tower then Richard III is therefore exonerated of their deaths.

 Case solved: Quod Erat Demonstrandum.